 The luxury hotels in and around Beaver Creek all have restaurants, the village has a number of options, and there are excellent signature mountain experiences.
 We took a sleigh ride to Beano’s Cabin for a five-course gourmet meal by a roaring fire with live music.
 It had all the makings of a special evening beyond the usual night out, with our without kids.
 Beano’s is available for lunch too.

 Beaver Creek has an appealing village with high end shopping, dining, and an ice rink.
 Every Saturday from 4-5:30 during Ski Season, the village hosts Family FunFest with games and face painting.
 It’s a great way to give kids a little après ski celebration of their own.

 Beaver Creek’s daily Cookie Time at 3p in front of the Centennial Lift is indicative of why families love the Beaver Creek experience.
 Hot, fresh cookies are passed around to anyone and everyone who wants one.
 What’s not to like?
 I’m dreaming about a 2015 return visit.

 We can help!
-Request assistance on My Trip Planner, and one of our Family Vacation Consultants will follow up directly.
+Request assistance on our Connect with a Family Travel Advisor page, and one of our Family Vacation Consultants will follow up directly.
 And if you need it, we also offer comprehensive help planning a ski vacation in Colorado or anywhere in the world.

 Editorial Note: Beaver Creek provided a media package for our time at the resort.
 As always, our opinions are our own on Ciao Bambino.
 Photos by Amie O’Shaughnessy